ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-a-shortcut-college/index.md

 Even if a single course would bring you to be at the forefront of the industry (and it will never do so), your knowledge would be outdated in less than a year; you need to keep pace by learning on your own.

 ### Shallow Skillset
 Tech is more than just coding.
-It's about problem-solving, creativity, and adaptability.
+It's about problem-solving, creativity and adaptability.
 Many shortcut-colleges focus narrowly on teaching specific commands/languages/frameworks/etc, while neglecting the broader skills and knowledge needed to thrive in the industry.

 > give a man a fish and you feed him for a day.
 Teach a man to fish and you feed him for a lifetime